 The Animation Team worked tirelessly to make guests feel both welcome and entertained at all times.
 As mentioned, their work wasn’t limited only to live shows at night but helping to arrange games throughout the day, invite guests to exercise or yoga classes and basically ensure the guests felt welcome at all times.

-The Animation Team put a significant amount of time and effort into their performances, which I noticed were sometimes under appreciated by some guests.
-One of the saddest parts of leaving was saying goodbye to the Animation Team who really made us feel like Prima Life was our home away from home.
+The Animation Team put a significant amount of time and effort into their performances, which I noticed were sometimes under appreciated by some of the guests.
+One of the saddest parts of leaving was saying goodbye to the Animation Team, who really made us feel like Prima Life was our home away from home.
 As a final thought, I wish to extend a very special thanks to Mr. Sevo for doing an excellent job leading the team.

 Where Prima Life Can Improve

 There is nothing perfect in this world and no resort is perfect either.
 As you’ll see in my summary, and if you couldn’t tell already, I had a great experience at Prima Life.
 Nevertheless, I’d like to provide some constructive criticism to make the experience even better for future guests.